- Complimentary snacks

 Singapore Airlines The Private Room SIN bottom line

 Singapore Airlines’ Private Room is one of the world’s finer lounges, offering exclusive amenities, a high level of service and an outstanding dining experience.
-While elegant, the club is modest overall, with small showers, only two private rooms without sleeping amenities, and no flashy features or limousine ride to the aircraft.
+While elegant and exquisitely private, the club lacks flashy features that are the hallmarks of other exclusive First Class lounges, such as private escorts or limousine rides to the aircraft.
 It’s the small touches that make up the core of the experience—the attentive and proactive staff, the playroom for kids, the luxurious blankets available upon request, or the complimentary a bag storage voucher should you wish to leave the airport for a few hours.
 Ask, and you shall receive.

 The following is a typical sample selection.
 Actual choices may vary.
 All food and drinks are complimentary.
 A full bar is available.

 - Waldorf salad: celery, green and red apples served with mayonnaise dressing.